ucl-isd/moodle-mod_hotquestion/README.md

 The first moodle activity for physical classroom.
 The idea comes from Purdue University's hotseat.

-Inside or outside classroom, students post questions into Hot Question activity from notebook, netbook, android, iPhone, iPod and other devices which can access the moodle site.
-Students can also vote on others' questions, so that the hottest questions will be popped up.
+Inside or outside classroom, students post questions into a Hot Question activity from notebook, netbook, android, iPhone, iPod or any other device which can access the moodle site.
+Students can also vote on others' questions, so that the hottest questions will be popped up to the top of the list.
 Teachers can make oral comments on selected questions in classroom.

-New capability added 3/29/2016 that allows admin, teachers, and managers to download questions.
-Admin downloads ALL questions.
-Teachers and managers only download questions from the current Hot Question activity.
+New capability added 3/29/2016 that allows admin, teachers, and managers to download a csv file of the questions in the current Hot Question activity.
+An admin can also download questions and their download will include ALL questions from the Moodle site.

-New capability added 3/29/2016 that allows teachers and managers to delete any question in the current Hot Question activity if they deem the question is inappropriate.
+New capability added 3/29/2016 that allows admin, teachers, and managers to delete any question in the current Hot Question activity if they deem the question as inappropriate or not applicable to the subject.

 NOTE: If you plan on disciplinary action for any inappropriate question, you should download the evidence BEFORE you remove questions, as once removed,